luizmanke/forgotify/pipelines/README.md

 # Pipelines

-Batch Database Update is a project that aims to update the media database as a batch process.
+Pipelines is a project that aims to orchestrate the execution of jobs, such as a job that periodically populates a database.

+## Important Notes

+1. This project is powered by [Dagster](https://dagster.io/), which enables a serverless deployment to orchestrate jobs without spinning up any infrastructure.

+2. Tests were not implemented since they would be redundant, given the simplicity of the current pipelines.

 ## How to run locally